Mariano Marcos State University: History

-Established on January 6, 1976, by virtue of PD 1279 otherwise known as its Charter, Mariano Marcos State University was a merger of two growing state colleges in the province of Ilocos Norte: the Mariano Marcos Memorial College of Science and Technology (MMMCST) in Batac and the Northern Luzon State College (NLSC) in Laoag City.
-Also integrated were the tertiary level courses of the Ilocos Norte Agricultural College in Pasuquin and the Ilocos Norte College of Arts and Trades in Laoag.
-Predecessor institutions have existed as far back as the early 1900s.
+Established through Presidential Decree No. 1279 issued by President Ferdinand Marcos on January 6, 1976, Mariano Marcos State University was founded as a merger of two state colleges in the province of Ilocos Norte: the Mariano Marcos Memorial College of Science and Technology (MMMCST) in Batac and the Northern Luzon State College (NLSC) in Laoag City.
+Also integrated and incorporated were the tertiary level courses of the Ilocos Norte Agricultural College in Pasuquin and the Ilocos Norte College of Arts and Trades in Laoag.

 Founding

 MMMCST (1974) was founded as the Batac Farm School in 1906.
 It metamorphosed into the Batac Rural High School in 1918, the Ilocos Norte Institute of Technology in 1964 and MMMCST in 1974.
 The Currimao School of Fisheries, the Dingras National Agricultural School and the Ilocos Norte School for Craftsman in Paoay formed its satellite campuses.

 On the other hand, NLSC started as an experimental vacation school of the Philippine Normal School in 1917.
 As its enrolment grew and its offerings became upgraded, it was renamed the Ilocos Norte Normal School in 1952, the Northern Luzon Teachers College in 1963 and NLSC in 1976.

-It became an active member of the International Association of Universities (IAU), the International Association of Institutions of Higher Learning (ASAIHL), and the Association of Technological Education in the ASEAN (ATEAN).
-The United States Information Service (USIS) through the Thomas Jefferson Cultural Center selected MMSU as seat of the American Studies Resource Center (ASRC) in Northern Luzon.
-These strong foundations were laid during the administration of Consuelo Blanco, the first president, whose leadership spanned from 1978 to 1983.

-Renaming

-In 2019, there are plans to rename the university to Ferdinand E. Marcos State University, to stop the confusion between the two same named Universities.
-The law was passed to final reading.

-Student publication
+Student publications

-SIRMATA is the official publication of the college students of Mariano Marcos State University.
-It is the oldest existing student publication in region 1, founded by Dr. Sosimo Ma.
-Pablico.
+Sirmata is the official publication of the college students of Mariano Marcos State University.
+A literary journal called Anthology is produced since 1998.

-In 2010, the publication conducted its first SMAP Journalism Workshop in honor of its founder and holds an annual gathering for student journalists.

-There are also existing publications of the different units of the university.

-Literary folio

-In 1998, the first ever literary journal separate and distinct from the regular tabloid issuance of Sirmata was produced.
-The first consolidation and production of a literary journal entitled "Anthology" was spearheaded by Sirmata literary editor Florante Nicolas, also a BS Development Communication student who was also the concurrent editor-in-chief of "The Sentinel" (MMSU- College of Agriculture and Forestry student's publication).
-Thereafter, succeeding literary editors of Sirmata produced an annual series of literary collection.